Passion4film/Milestone-Project-3/README.md

 <img src="https://res.cloudinary.com/passion4film/image/upload/v1617897083/delete_kiavf2.png" style="margin: 0;">

+### New Recipe Page
 -   The 'New Recipe' Page allows a registered/logged in user to add a recipe to the site.
 The form they have to fill in is clear and easy to follow.
-A url for the image must be included
-The instructions for this is made clear on the page.
+A url for the image must be included The instructions for this is made clear on the page.

 <img src="https://res.cloudinary.com/passion4film/image/upload/v1617897081/add-recipe_bfbfht.png" style="margin: 0;">

+### Log Out
--   The 'Log Out' option is available as soon as a user logs in - by clicking on this the user's cookies are removed from the site and they are re-directed to the log in page, and must log back in to add, edit or delete any recipes.
+-   The 'Log Out' option is available as soon as a user logs in - by clicking on this the user's session cookies are removed from the site and they are re-directed to the log in page, and must log back in to add, edit or delete any recipes.

 <img src="https://res.cloudinary.com/passion4film/image/upload/v1617897082/logout_yodkkm.png" style="margin: 0;">

 ### Future Features
 -   I wanted the user to be able to upload any files from their own computer/mobile to the site for the recipe image or profile picture.
 I tried to do this using Cloudinary and AWS S3 - but was unable to get the code to work in time.
 After seeing advice on Slack that for this project a url image upload is just as acceptable I went down this route instead.
 But if I was to improve this in the future I would like to get either Cloudinary or AWS S3 to work.

 -   I would like in the future to enable the users to 'like' their favourite recipes, which could be saved to their profile page so they have easy access to the recipes they like.